Health Education Exhibition and Resource Centre: History

 The Health Education Exhibition and Resource Centre is housed in a Grade I historic building (Block S4 of the former Whitfield Barracks) in Kowloon Park.
 In September 1993, the former Urban Council endorsed a proposal to use the building to house an Urban Council Health Education Exhibition and Resource Centre.

 Floor plan

 The centre comprises an exhibition area on two floors and an outdoor health education garden.

 The exhibition on the ground floor introduce the general information of Food and Environmental Hygiene Department and then focuses on various aspects of food and environmental hygiene – high-risk foods, GM foods and food additives.
 The topics are thoroughly explained through computer games, videos and photos, etc.

-The ground floor lecture room holds regular seminars and visitors can also enjoy a walk in the Health Education Garden while browsing the history and development of the Keep Hong Kong Clean Campaign.
+The ground floor lecture room holds regular seminars.

 There is also a souvenir counter on the ground floor.

 The first floor hosts temporary exhibitions in the centre of the hall and permanent exhibitions on environmental hygiene, kitchen hygiene, public toilets and pest control.

 An additional resources center is located on the second floor.
-The resource center boasts a collection of over 6,000 publications, a lecture room and a small conference room.
-It is equipped with a great variety of books and audio-visual materials.

 Exhibition Content

 A permanent exhibition on the theme of "Food Safety, Environmental Hygiene and You" is staged at the centre.
-It features world class exhibition facilities with utilization of advanced multi-media presentation technologies.